We’ve compiled the most useful resources for grants and contracts and made them available to you below.

 Faculty Pay | There is no such thing as a Faculty Stipend.
 Faculty are paid from grants based on percentage of effort of Institutional Base Salary.
 Faculty cannot be independent contractors for any North Carolina state agency including UNCW. |

-Undergraduate Pay | Range is $8/hr. - $12/hr.
-Student Fulltime = 20 hours/week during academic year; 40 hours/week during summer (may require Dean’s approval) |
+Undergraduate Pay | Estimated range is $8/hr. - $12/hr.
+Please contact your Department Admin.
+Office for more exact hiring rates.
+Student Fulltime = 20 hours/week during academic year; 40 hours/week during summer (May require Dean’s approval if beyond the maximum hour limits.) |

 Current Travel Rates | Check UNCW Travel website for latest information.
 If traveling internationally, please check the Department of State website for international per diem rates. |